e4wei/TicTacToe/README.md

 # TicTacToe
-A simple CLI TicTacToe game where the AI uses a minimax algorithm.
+A simple command line interface TicTacToe game where the AI uses a minimax algorithm.